 I measured the ingredients in volume as well as weighed them.
 Please note that Indian cup measures are said to hold less in weight.

-The amount of water used to make the dough might differ depending on strength of the arms to persevere, and the strength of the flour.
+The amount of water used to make the dough might differ depending on strength of the arms, and the strength of the flour.
 Please adjust.
 I have often found that my mother needs a little more water than I need.
 I suppose I will be there, but not just yet!

 You can vary the flavours by adding spices of your choice.
 I like the addition of sesame seeds and kasuri methi (dry fenugreek leaves) too.
 Carom seeds (ajwain) prevent bloating.